 Candidates for an internship in Equine Field Service must have a D.V.M. or equivalent degree from an accredited college/school of Veterinary Medicine.

 Interns must obtain a valid California driver’s license, and will be subject to the Employer Pull Notification program for monitoring driving records.
-Interns are required to obtain a valid California veterinary license.

 The internship program shall be of one year's duration, commencing August 1, 2019.

 - The intern will spend 11 months of the time in the Large Animal Medicine Services of the Veterinary Medical Teaching Hospital.
 The intern will spend some of the time on Equine Field Service and the remaining time rotating between Equine Medicine, Equine Surgery, and elective block.
 The intern will develop an understanding of the general concepts of disease processes, case management and client communications in the primary and referral care of horses.
 This will include clinic rotations through the equine field service as well as equine medicine and surgery services including regular night and emergency weekend duties on a rotating basis.The intern will have primary patient care responsibilities under the supervision of the senior clinician.
 This will include all routine cases as well as referred cases with specific medical or surgical problems.
 A primary objective of the internship year will be the development of clinical maturity and judgement.
 The intern will be provided with the opportunity to develop his/her teaching skills.
 One of the intern's roles is that of clinical instructor.
 The intern will perform this duty in the clinical area by assisting in the tutorial teaching of junior and senior veterinary students and conducting rounds.